-Example 4: consumption of one good may make consumption of another good impossible (you cannot drink beer at the same time in Seattle and in Barcelona).
+Example 4: consumption of one good may make consumption of another good impossible (you cannot eat bread at the same time in New York and in Washington).

 Example 5: the consumer requires a minimum of 4 slices of bread a day to survive and there are two types of bread, white and brown.